868system/nftmintstats/README.md

 ## limitations

+This utility only supports ERC 721 NFTs on the Ethereum network.

-Currently, ERC 1155 support is preliminary and will likely result in wrong data if the collection has several editions per token ID.
+~~Currently, ERC 1155 support is preliminary and will likely result in wrong data if the collection has several editions per token ID.~~

+ERC 1155 support is on hold, in favor of developing more urgent features.